Solutions

 How to Conduct a Usability Test

-When it comes to designing a new product, there are a lot of risks involved.
-Will users be able to figure out how to use it?
+When designing a new product, there are always risks.
+Will users understand how to use it?
 Will they even want to use it?
-These are the types of questions that usability interviews seek to answer.

-Conducting usability interviews with potential users is one of the best ways to eliminate the majority of risks associated with launching a new product.
-Here's everything you need to know about how to conduct a usability interview, from choosing the right participants to asking the right questions.
+Here’s a guide on how to conduct a usability interview, from choosing the right participants to asking the right questions.

 How to Choose the Right Participants